-After the parent MCA has verified and claimed a URL, each sub-account can automatically inherit the claim and can set its website URL to any sub-host or path under the claimed URL tree.
+After the parent advanced account has verified and claimed a URL, each sub-account can automatically inherit the claim and can set its website URL to any sub-host or path under the claimed URL tree.

 If the sub-accounts span multiple websites:

-There are three ways that you can verify and claim these website URLs, depending on how you're managing your MCA and the domains:
+There are three ways that you can verify and claim these website URLs, depending on how you're managing your advanced account and the domains:

-- If the parent account MCA user manages the website URLs for each sub-account, the MCA user can verify and claim each URL in the sub-account settings.
+- If the parent account advanced account user manages the website URLs for each sub-account, the advanced account user can verify and claim each URL in the sub-account settings.
 This could be applicable to multi-brand merchants.

-- If the parent account MCA user does not manage the website URLs for each sub-account, each sub-account can verify and claim their website within their respective Google Search Console accounts and share the verification status with the parent account MCA user in Search Console.
-This may be applicable to agencies that are not webmasters for their customers' websites.
+- If the parent account advanced account user does not manage the website URLs for each sub-account, each sub-account can verify and claim their website within their respective Google Search Console accounts and share the verification status with the parent account advanced account user in Search Console.
+This may be applicable to agencies that are not web developers for their customer's websites.
 Read more about this process.